|

 -

-Mazda Technologies makes and sells Xeon and Opteron servers,
+Mazda Technologies makes and sells servers,

 rackmount storage, server racks/cabinets, ethernet switches,